|

 your allegiance.
 So those two phrases tell us the first subjective

-element in "humble faith," and it is this, "It is an attitude of
+element in "humble faith," and it is this, "It is an attitude

 submission of allegiance to God."
 He is Lord, not only objectively by